Introduction

 Genetic Factors

-Genetics can play a significant role in the development of addiction.
+The research has also demonstrated that genetics can cause addiction in individuals.
 Some individuals may be more genetically predisposed to addiction due to family history.
 Certain genetic variations can affect how the brain processes reward and pleasure, making some people more vulnerable to addictive behaviors.

 Environmental Influences